jmorton06/Lumos/Lumos/External/entt/README.md

 codebase has grown as more and more classes and functionalities were added.<br/>
 Here is a brief, yet incomplete list of what it offers today:

-* Statically generated integer **identifiers** for types (assigned either at compile-time or at runtime).
+* Built-in **RTTI system** mostly similar to the standard one.
-* A `constexpr` utility for human readable **resource names**.
+* A `constexpr` utility for human-readable **resource names**.
-* A minimal **configuration system** built using the monostate pattern.
+* Minimal **configuration system** built using the monostate pattern.
-* An incredibly fast **entity-component system** based on sparse sets, with its own _pay for what you use_ policy to adjust performance and memory usage according to the users' requirements.
+* Incredibly fast **entity-component system** with its own _pay for what you use_ policy, unconstrained component types with optional pointer stability and hooks for storage customization.
 * Views and groups to iterate entities and components and allow different access patterns, from **perfect SoA** to fully random.
-* A lot of **facilities** built on top of the entity-component system to help the users and avoid reinventing the wheel (dependencies, snapshot, actor class, support for **reactive systems** and so on).
+* A lot of **facilities** built on top of the entity-component system to help the users and avoid reinventing the wheel.
+* General purpose **execution graph builder** for optimal scheduling.
 * The smallest and most basic implementation of a **service locator** ever seen.
 * A built-in, non-intrusive and macro-free runtime **reflection system**.
+* **Static polymorphism** made simple and within everyone's reach.
+* A few homemade containers, like a sparse set based **hash map**.
 * A **cooperative scheduler** for processes of any type.
 * All that is needed for **resource management** (cache, loaders, handles).
-* Delegates, **signal handlers** (with built-in support for collectors) and a tiny event dispatcher for immediate and delayed events to integrate in loops.
+* Delegates, **signal handlers** and a tiny event dispatcher.
 * A general purpose **event emitter** as a CRTP idiom based class template.
 * And **much more**!
 Check out the [**wiki**](https://github.com/skypjack/entt/wiki).

 Consider this list a work in progress as well as the project.
-The whole API is fully documented in-code for those who are brave enough to read it.
+The whole API is fully documented in-code for those who are brave enough to read it.<br/>
+Please, do note that all tools are also DLL-friendly now and run smoothly across boundaries.

-It is also known that `EnTT` (version 3) is used in **Minecraft**.<br/>
+One thing known to most is that `EnTT` is also used in **Minecraft**.<br/>
 Given that the game is available literally everywhere, I can confidently say that the library has been sufficiently tested on every platform that can come to mind.